tkellen/json-api/extensions/index.md

 JSON API currently supports the following official extensions:

 * [Bulk extension](/extensions/bulk/) - provides support for performing multiple
-  operations in a request, including adding and removing multiple resources.
+  operations in a request, including adding and removing multiple records.
   The Bulk extension is referenced with the media type parameter `ext=bulk`.

-* [Patch extension](/extensions/patch/) - provides support for modification of resources with the HTTP PATCH method [[RFC5789](http://tools.ietf.org/html/rfc5789)] and the JSON Patch format [[RFC6902](http://tools.ietf.org/html/rfc6902)].
+* [Patch extension](/extensions/patch/) - provides support for modification of
+  records with the HTTP PATCH method [[RFC5789](http://tools.ietf.org/html/rfc5789)] and the JSON Patch format [[RFC6902](http://tools.ietf.org/html/rfc6902)].
   The Patch extension is referenced with the media type parameter `ext=patch`.